Perseverance is a NASA rover that will launch to Mars in July or August 2020 and arrive on 18 February 2021.

 The current life-cycle cost estimate for Perseverance, which includes spacecraft development, launch, and the first two years of operations, is $2.7 billion spread over 10 years.
 The Mars Exploration Program within NASA's Planetary Science Division is responsible for management and the majority of funding for the Perseverance rover project.
 Approximately $156 million was provided by NASA's Human Exploration and Operations Mission Directorate (HEOMD) for MOXIE and the Space Technology Mission Directorate (STMD) for MEDLI-2.

-Mars 2020 rover spending by fiscal year.
+Mars Perseverance rover spending by fiscal year.
 Amounts after the current year are official projections.
-The project began formulation studies in 2013 and entered the implementation (build) phase in 2016.
+The project began formulation in 2013 and entered the implementation (build) phase in 2016.
 The completed rover left the Jet Propulsion Laboratory in Febrary 2020 for launch that July.
 Source: Planetary Science Budget Dataset, compiled by Casey Dreier for The Planetary Society (accessible on Google Sheets or downloadable as an Excel file).